gakindler/TS-electorates/README.md

 ## Questions:
 * When joining, should I set a buffer zone around electorates, i.e. 1km to account for movement of wildlife? #nitpicky
-* Does the same species's range overlap ever?
+* Do the same species's range overlap ever?